SFS Degree Requirements and Academic Policies

 Honors in the Majors

 Students who meet the criteria to graduate with honors in the major receive an honors citation on their final transcript.
-They are also recognized at the annual Tropaia ceremony during graduation weekend.
+They are also recognized at the annual Tropaia awards ceremony during commencement weekend.

 The Peter F. Krogh Honors Seminar